A close look at the richest cricketers in the world

 Widely regarded as one of the most destructive openers in the history of the sport, the hard-hitting ability of Virender Sehwag sent shivers down the spines of the opposition bowling attack even in the most torrid conditions.
 An aggressive batsman who found his best form under the leadership of Sourav Ganguly, Sehwag shared memorable opening stands with Ganguly, Sachin Tendulkar and Gautam Gambhir during his time with the Indian national team.
 Sehwag also holds the distinction of scoring the highest score registered by an Indian in Test cricket, courtesy of his innings of 319 runs against Pakistan in 2006.
 He is also the only Indian and the fourth batsman to date to surpass the 300-run milestone twice in Test cricket.

 A winner of three ICC tournament-winning Indian teams (ICC Champions Trophy in 2002, ICC World T20 in 2007 and ICC Cricket World Cup in 2011), Virender Sehwag has amassed significant wealth throughout (and even beyond) his career, and ranks among the richest cricketers in 2023.
-According to a report by CAknowledge, Virender Sehwag has an estimated net worth of USD 42 million (INR 348 crores).
+According to a report by CAknowledge, Virender Sehwag has an estimated net worth of USD 42 million.

 Pat Cummins